 Autoimmune hepatitis is a chronic and long-lasting disease in which the cells of the liver are attacked by the immune system that causes inflammation and leads to liver damage.
 It is generally a progressive disease which occurs in children and adults of all ages.
 An autoimmune disorder is classified into several types.
 Type 1 autoimmune disorder can occur at any age, but mostly it begins in adolescence or young adulthood.
 Also, females are more likely to be diagnosed with autoimmune hepatitis as compared to men.

 This type of disorder is also associated with various complications, and most of the people who suffer from autoimmune diseases are also likely to have the following disorders:

 1. Celiac disease

 Celiac disease is a chronic autoimmune disease, and it is a result of the immune system’s reaction to the ingestion of gluten in an individual.
 This disease is also known as celiac sprue, nontropical sprue, and gluten-sensitive enteropathy.
-The symptoms of this disease are triggered by gluten, a protein which is found in wheat, rye, and barley.
-Celiac disease is one of the common cause of chronic malabsorption, and it results from an injury to the small intestine with reduction of digestive enzyme and impaired absorption of micronutrients such as iron, folic acid, and vitamins.
+The symptoms of this disease are triggered by gluten, a protein that is found in wheat, rye, and barley.
+Celiac disease is one of the common causes of chronic malabsorption, and it results from an injury to the small intestine with reduction of digestive enzymes and impaired absorption of micronutrients such as iron, folic acid, and vitamins.